gitnt618/pyright/README.md

 ![Pyright](https://github.com/microsoft/pyright/blob/main/docs/img/PyrightLarge.png)

-# Static Type Checker for Python
+# Static Type Checker for Pythonpython.analysis.languageServerMode

 Pyright is a full-featured, standards-based static type checker for Python.
 It is designed for high performance and can be used with large Python source bases.